 This perseverating nonsense may be partly explained by the author having driven a 2002 Toyota Camry as his only automobile since 2009.
 That no car can compete for efficiency, value and longevity is embodied in the classic palindromic phrase A Toyota's a Toyota (see the linked previous post for further discussion.)

 A blogsite offering entertaining daily oddities since January 2020.
-There are now over a thousand unique posts in these three years.
-Images, both visual and poetic, are drawn from daily life, as well as from verses, photos and computer-graphics on our parent blog "Edifying Nonsense".
+There are now over fifteen hundred posts in these four years.
+Images, photographic, computer-simulated and poetic, are drawn from daily life, as well as from material grouped by topic on our parent blog "Edifying Nonsense".
+The poetry displayed is all original, although portions of it evolved through rigorous editing on a collaborative website.

 July 31, 2022